turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] CI4:	Should print passed error message to console with red text
 - [X] CI5:	Should print passed warning message to console with yellow text
 - [X] CI6:	Should print passed success message to console with green text
+- [X] CI7:  Should print contact's name, phone number and email address when contact passed
+- [ ] CI8:  Should throw error where contact is null
+- [ ] CI9:  Should print each key and value of passed menu
+- [ ] CI10: Should throw error where menu is null
+- [ ] CI11: Should throw error where menu is empty

 ## StringValidation